 How to use your personality to land new opportunities

 - Personalize your website + social media channels.
 We will echo a sentiment we shared above — professional does not mean boring.
 Yes, you’re an artist, but what makes you unique?
 Why should someone choose you over another creative person?
+Those questions are important in developing your artist brand.
 Craft copy for your website and social media in your voice, and when possible, write how you speak (make sure to edit by friends who know your voice).
 Your About page is a great opportunity to let more of what moves you to create come through.

 - Personalize your pitches.
-With so many creatives vying to get a leg up, it can be hard to stand out but by leveraging the power of you, using language that is native and true will help you rise to the top.
+With so many creatives vying to get a leg up, it can be hard to stand out, but by leveraging your power of you, using language that is native and true will help you rise to the top.
 People can tell if you are speaking from an authentic place.

 Seek out smart ways to forge new connections